This article has links to products and services we recommend, which we may make a commission from.

 At the bar, you can taste a variety of Oaxaca mezcals, as well as others from different parts of Mexico.

 Gustavo, we learned, is in charge of running the operations of the Oaxaca Mezcaleria.
-He is one of the 6th generation of sons to continue the mezcal tradition.
+He is one of the 6th generations of sons to continue the mezcal tradition.

 The family has been making mezcal since 1795, at a time when the mezcal was sold in large, simple carafes.